zentrocdot/Bash/tools_for_files/README.md

 <p align="justify">awk is named after the surnames of the awk authors Alfred V. <b>A</b>ho, Peter J. <b>W</b>einberger und Brian W. <b>K</b>ernighan.
 It is also possible to write more or less complex programs with awk.</p>

+### Scripts

+<p align="justify">The scripts in the main folder have been tested and work as expected.
+The scripts in the tmp folder needs a little bit more work to get the expected results.</p>

 ### References

 [1] www&#8203;.gnu.org/software/bash/manual/bash.pdf